 While the wall was drying, I painted all of my trim pieces.
 I had five 1x4x8 pre-primed MDF boards and one 1x2x8 pine board for the top trim.
 I love BEHR PREMIUM PLUS Interior Satin Enamel Paint for bathrooms because of its long-lasting finish and that it’s washable.

 Once the trim pieces were dry, I placed my baseboard on the ground and made sure it was level.
 Then, using a stud finder, I marked all of my studs at 24″ on center.
+I also used a magnetic stud finder for certain parts.

 Remember, this was my first ever solo project using power tools.
 My husband gave me some direction that morning before he left for work but otherwise, I completed this project on my own.